Immersive Approach to Traditional Marketing

 Result

-The final designs successfully captured the immersive tone of 60out’s Godzilla vs. Kong escape room, using cinematic lighting and environmental realism to evoke the atmosphere of the experience.
-The glowing typography and layered cave imagery created a cohesive visual hierarchy that drew attention to key information while maintaining a sense of intrigue.
-Both the poster and billboard effectively translated the excitement of the escape room into static media, presenting 60out as a destination for adventure and discovery beyond traditional advertising.
+The final deliverables captured the immersive tone of the Godzilla vs. Kong escape room, using effects and layer blending to evoke the atmosphere of the experience.
+The glowing typography and layered cave imagery created a cohesive visual hierarchy that drew attention to key information while maintaining the established theming.
+Both the poster and billboard effectively translated the excitement of the escape room into static media, presenting 60out as a destination for adventure.